 OpenCorporates tells us that in their very extensive (but still incomplete) database, they only know of one company called Eurocommerce Inc, which is incorporated in Panama, company number 645692.
 Is that the one?

 Finally the shareholder list of Pink Portfolio Group Limited, another company directed by Michael Franz of the dubious UK address, tells us that Eurocommerce, Inc is indeed located in Panama.
 The link is confirmed, and off we go to the Panamanian registry.
 Here’s the screen dump:

-Yet, quite unperturbed by the dissolution of the underlying business entity, Sovereign Legal’s web site is apparently still in full swing.
+Yet, quite unperturbed by the dissolution of the underlying business entity, Sovereign Management and Legal’s web site is apparently still in full swing.
 On “New Zealand Offshore Finance Companies” the site says: